Welcome to the

 Columbia River Eating Disorder Network (CREDN)!

-We are a non-profit organization composed of treatment professionals dedicated to the prevention and treatment of eating disorders.
+CREDN is a non-profit organization composed of a diverse community of professionals, dedicated to the prevention and treatment of eating disorders.

 Lori Irving started CREDN by inviting interested individuals to join her in an endeavor to better understand eating disorders and to work toward the prevention of eating disorders.
 She had an interest in bringing professionals, academics, family members and individuals who suffer from eating disorders together, so that everyone had a chance to be heard and to contribute to the field of eating disorder treatment and prevention.